BrianBock/LiDAR/Readme.md

 Learn more about this project at http://dcc.umd.edu/portfolio/bbock/blog-posts/

 **Dependencies**

-..*To compile this code, you need the AccelStepper library for the Arduino
+*To compile this code, you need the AccelStepper library for the Arduino